Return to Index

 There is more pain from holding on to the thought of pain than there is in the situation itself.
 A painful memory, when faced fully and squarely, will resolve.
 Because of its unpleasantness, one tries to flee from it and escape it; this holds it in mind and thereby holds on to the pain. – Lester Levenson

-If a feeling attached to a memory is too traumatic, use EMDR and bilateral tapping to release it.
-You can do it on yourself or find someone trained in the technique to help you.
-(See EMDR and bilateral tapping)
+If a feeling attached to a memory is traumatic, you can try EMDR and bilateral tapping to release it (see EMDR and bilateral tapping).
+Alternatively, find an expert in PTSD, such as Cathy O’Brien, to help you.

-The following is the releasing method without EMDR or bilateral tapping (cold-turkey):
+The following is the releasing method without EMDR or bilateral tapping:

 • Recall the event; allow the feeling to come up into your awareness.